-- 19. It is noted that in some jurisdictions, it is a legal or regulatory requirement that the custodian shall exercise monitoring and oversight functions over client assets.
-For example, the EU rules require the depositary to oversee the responsible entity's compliance with the relevant AIFM and UCITS regulations (as transposed into national rules by EU member jurisdictions).
-Such oversight is conducted ex post and cannot be delegated. - 20.
-In some jurisdictions, such monitoring and oversight functions include ensuring that investments made by the CIS managers comply with the objectives and provisions outlined in the constitutive documents of the CIS, monitoring the investment and operational activities of the CIS, ensuring compliance with laws and regulations

-- applicable to the CIS, monitoring the sale and redemption of CIS shares and / or valuation of units etc., in variable degrees. - 21.
-In some jurisdictions (e.g. the EU jurisdictions), the custodian may also be required to ensure that the cash flow of the CIS is properly monitored.
+- 22. It is noted that in some jurisdictions, it is a legal or regulatory requirement that the custodian shall exercise monitoring and oversight functions over CIS assets.
+For example, the EU laws require the depositary to oversee the responsible entity's compliance with specific AIFM and UCITS obligations (as transposed into national law and rules by EU member jurisdictions).
+Such oversight is conducted ex post and cannot be delegated. - 23.
+In some jurisdictions, such monitoring and oversight functions include ensuring that investments made by the CIS managers comply with the objectives and provisions outlined in the constitutive documents of the CIS, monitoring the investment and operational activities of the CIS, ensuring compliance with laws and regulations applicable to the CIS, monitoring the sale and redemption of CIS shares and / or valuation of units etc., in variable degrees.14 - 24.
+In some jurisdictions (e.g. the EU jurisdictions), the custodian may also be required to ensure that the cash flow of the CIS is properly monitored.15